 Your pet wants you to read our newsletter.
 (Then give them a treat.)

 To enjoy doggie daycare, a dog must be used to playing with other dogs, both individually and in groups.
-If your pup is a social butterfly who wants to play with every dog they meet and enjoys play sessions even when multiple dogs are involved, they will probably find daycare a positive experience.
-If they are not experienced in multi-dog play, it’s wise to give them opportunities to play in a group setting, starting with small groups and moving on to larger groups, assuming they enjoy the experience.
+If your pup is a social butterfly who wants to goof around with every dog they meet and enjoys play sessions, even when multiple dogs are involved, they will probably find daycare a positive experience.
+If they are not familiar with multi-dog play, it’s wise to give them opportunities to play in a group setting, starting with small groups and moving on to larger groups, assuming they're enjoy it.

 Work on your dog’s recall so they will come when a daycare staff member calls them; this is important because they may need to call your pup away from potentially problematic situations.
-Dogs with better recalls can be afforded more freedom.
-I also recommend teaching them to sit when they greet people so the staff members enjoy their interactions with your dog.
-Good training will endear your pup to the people at the daycare.
+I also recommend teaching them to sit when they greet people and to walk nicely on a leash so the staff members will enjoy their interactions with your dog.

 5. Understand your dog’s needs

 Keep in mind that not every dog enjoys doggie daycare — and that’s OK.
 Some dogs find it overwhelming — more like a schoolyard fight than a party.
 Other dogs exhibit such high levels of arousal that they are incapable of being their best selves.
 Dogs can sometimes be trained to handle the situation better, but often, if they’re scared or get too revved up, they may simply not be good candidates for spending all day with a large group of dogs.
 If this proves to be the case with your dog, understand that it’s not a failing on their part; it’s all about the dog and their particular personality and needs.